Careers360 Logo

 Photochemical Reaction

 Molecules retain energy and jump into an excited state when they absorb light, usually UV or visible light.
-Regaining energy leads to a more excited state, and reactions occur that may not occur otherwise.
-We will discuss Photochemical reaction, laws, principles, examples, applications, and comparison of Photochemical and Thermal reactions that reveal the remarkable role of light in chemistry in this article, and some solved examples are also given.
+Regaining energy leads to a more excited state, and reactions may occur that would not otherwise.
+In this article, we will discuss Photochemical reactions, laws, principles, examples, applications, and the comparison of Photochemical and Thermal reactions that reveal the remarkable role of light in chemistry, and we also provide some solved examples.
 To know more, scroll down.

 Photochemistry